Do You Have Overly High Expectations?

 Many people on a quest for chemistry have found themselves hurt when the partners who they felt intense chemistry with wound up not being even remotely close to who they really wanted or needed to have in a healthy, long-term relationship.
 These high expectations on “chemistry” actually led them astray.

-For married or committed couples, a nasty consequence of getting stuck on “chemistry” (or lack of) is when people in long-term relationships don’t feel angsty butterflies for each other anymore…and take that to mean something is wrong with their relationship.
+For married or committed couples, a nasty consequence of getting stuck on “chemistry” (or lack of) is when people in long-term relationships don’t feel angsty butterflies for each other anymore… and take that to mean they’ve fallen out of love with their partner.

 Actively remind yourself of all the positive qualities you want in a partner and in a fulfilling relationship, above and beyond “the feels.”
-Especially if you’re dating, when you meet someone kind, considerate, thoughtful, interesting, and emotionally mature — but who maybe doesn’t inflame your passions — consider slowing down, and giving them a chance to grow on you – adjusting the high expectation that you’ve placed on chemistry and getting to know all the wonderful qualities this person holds.
+Especially if you’re dating, when you meet someone kind, considerate, thoughtful, interesting, and emotionally mature — but who maybe doesn’t inflame your passions — consider slowing down, spending some quality time together and giving them a chance to grow on you — adjusting the high expectation that you’ve placed on chemistry and getting to know all the wonderful qualities this person holds, while still holding on to your healthy expectations.
 (I’ll have some advice for you committed couples in a moment — keep reading.)

 Relationship Misperception #2: Imagining That Other Couples Are Happier Than You Are